SamTseng/Chinese_Skewed_TxtClf/README.md

 # Chinese_Skewed_TxtClf

-Chinese text classification datasets and their machine-learning based classifiers described in a comparative article.
+Chinese text classification datasets and their machine-learning based classifiers described in the paper:

+Yuen-Hsien Tseng, "[The Feasibility of Automated Topic Analysis: An Empirical Evaluation of Deep Learning Techniques Applied to Skew-Distributed Chinese Text Classification](http://joemls.dils.tku.edu.tw/fulltext/57104fullText.pdf)," Journal of Educational Media & Library Sciences, Vol. 57, No. 1 (March 2020).

 Datasets are (details of the datasets can be found in the article listed below):
 1. WebDes